IshanShirodkar/CourseX/README.md

 ## Features

+### Admin Features:

+-  Admin Registration and Login:
+    Administrators can create accounts with their unique credentials.
+    Admin login is separated from the user login, ensuring security and distinct access levels.

+-  Course Management:
+    Admins can efficiently create new courses, providing essential course information such as titles, descriptions, and course content.
+    Existing courses can be edited or removed as needed.

+-  Course Publication:
+    Admins have the ability to publish or unpublish courses, making them visible or hidden to users as required.

 ### User Features:
 -  User Registration and Login:
      Users can easily create an account with a unique username and email.
      Existing users can securely log in using their credentials.

 -  Course Catalog:
     Explore a diverse catalog of available courses.